laminas/laminas-coding-standard/docs/book/v2/coding-style-guide.md

 requires adherence to [PSR-1][], the basic coding standard.

-Like [PSR-12][], the intent of this specification is to reduce cognitive friction when scanning code from different authors contributing to Zend Framework.
+Like [PSR-12][], the intent of this specification is to reduce cognitive friction when scanning code from different authors contributing to Laminas.
 It does so by enumerating a shared set of rules and expectations about how to format PHP code.

 ### 1.1 Previous language versions